The Best Coffee Shops In Osaka You Shouldn’t Miss

 The Roasters Coffee Shinsaibashi: Adorable cafe with small bites

-This next snug Japanese coffee shop has something that other small coffee shops lack, and that is a bit more seating space, and some small bites—mostly on the sweeter side though.
+This next Osaka coffee shop has something that other coffee shops lack, and that is a bit more seating space, and some small bites—mostly on the sweeter side, though.

-The Roasters Coffee Shinsaibashi is located inside an adorable little house with a facade that looks out of a movie, with only the cashier fitting on the first floor, and all seating provided on the second floor.
+The Roasters Coffee Shinsaibashi is located inside an adorable little house with a facade that looks straight out of a movie, with only the cashier fitting on the first floor and all seating provided on the second floor.

 Address: 1 Chome-10-1 Nishishinsaibashi, Chuo Ward, Osaka, 542-0086, Japan